 IT Support Technicians must be able to quickly identify problems and develop solutions to resolve them.
 They should be able to work under pressure and be able to think creatively to find solutions to complex problems.
 If you enjoy helping your family resolve technology related tasks, this may be something that comes naturally to you.

-According to the Office for National Statistics (ONS), the employment of IT Support Technicians in the UK is projected to grow by 4% between 2020 and 2030.
+According to the Office for National Statistics (ONS), the employment rates for IT Support Technicians jobs in the UK are projected to grow by 4% between 2020 and 2030.
 This growth is driven by the increasing demand for technology in the workplace, as well as the growing need for technical support in remote work environments.

 1. CompTIA A+ Certification